COVID meeting turns into flood talks

 During the weekly COVID-19 pandemic work session, the City Council saw data from Professor Gary Clapp of Missouri Western State University, which suggests a downward trend in new virus cases when looking at the 14-day average.
 Clapp said the city is averaging about five new cases per day and is holding steady at that number aside from a few small spikes.

-The council decided not to make any changes to the current mask order, which requires face coverings to be worn in any retail store of 10,000 sq. ft. or more.
+The council decided not to make any changes to the current mask order, which requires face coverings to be worn in any retail store of 10,000 square feet or more.